qjcg/awesome-typst/README.md

 - [alta-typst](https://github.com/GeorgeHoneywood/alta-typst) - A simple Typst CV template, inspired by AltaCV by LianTze Lim
 - [attractive-typst-resume](https://github.com/Harkunwar/attractive-typst-resume) - A modern looking, attractive CV/Resume template by Harkunwar Kochar
 - [brilliant-CV](https://github.com/mintyfrankie/brilliant-CV) - Another CV template for your job application, yet powered by Typst and more
-- [awesomeCV-Typst](https://github.com/mintyfrankie/awesomeCV-Typst) - An opinionated, relived CV template inspired by the LaTeX `Awesome-CV` project, but with multilingual support and more
 - [billryan-typst](https://github.com/gvariable/billryan-typst) - A simple and minimalist resume template, inspired by Resume by Billryan.
 - [cv.typ](https://github.com/jskherman/cv.typ) - A no-frills curriculum vitae (CV) template using Typst and YAML to version control CV data.
 - [caidan](https://github.com/cu1ch3n/caidan) - A clean and minimal food menu template.